“Democracy transformed from thin paper to thick action is the greatest form of government on earth.”

 • Action Alerts

-Here’s a quick guide to understanding the process and taking every opportunity to make your voice heard.
+Here’s a quick guide to understanding the process of contacting your legislator when they are in session and taking every opportunity to make your voice heard.

 Step 1: Subcommittee